Know before you Go – Uganda Travel Tips and Practical Advice

 Packing wisely is the key and if you are coming for a Safari or as a volunteer pack with purpose and pack some things such as deflated footballs, books, dolls, no candy please, stethoscope, blood pressure kits and more…pack wisely.

-Africa is different any part of the world, quite different from anywhere else in the world and it takes practical common sense to get the most out your time in Uganda
+Africa is different any part of the world, quite different from anywhere else in the world and it takes the practical common sense to get the most out your time in Uganda

 Nothing is predictable but the wonders of Africa.
 Often the African ways may frustrate a Westerner.
 Things like lack of customer service – something improving, the indifference of wait-staff, hotel management at times can drive a Westerner crazy.